edalzell/statamic-ical/README.md

 A Statamic V2 add-on that creates an iCal file that can be easily downloaded.
 Use if you have events and want people to be to add to their calender.

 ## Installing
-1. Copy the "addons" folder contents to your Statamic `site` directory;
+1. Copy the folder contents to your Statamic `site\addons` directory
+2. Update your addons, i.e. `php please addons:refresh`
-2. There is no step 2
+2. There is no step 3

 ## Usage
 ```